We have something to say, if only you will let us!

 There have been many discussions, policies and programmes on child labour and child protection over the years.
 These have led to many interventions in this area.
 The issue of child labour is still a troubling one resulting in sector players pushing for intensified action from governments of affected countries, the chocolate industry and non-governmental organisations.
 In all these interactions and efforts, the absence of the representatives of one key stakeholder group has been felt by all.
 Children, seen as secondary beneficiaries of child labour interventions, have had little or no involvement in the discussions and plans made towards eliminating child labour and promoting child protection.

 Taking a cue from the theme for this year’s Universal Children’s Day, “kids take over”, Child Protection Clubs (CPCs) in four communities in the Atwima Mponua district came together to put up a Forum for other children, district and community stakeholders.
 The members of these clubs, known as anti-child labour ambassadors in their communities, took it upon themselves to give another perspective on the discussion of child labour- that of the child- the victims.
-With their capacities on full display, CPCs from Pakyi, Akonkye, Saakrom and Kwankyeabo engaged stakeholders present with recitals on child work, child rights and responsibilities, role played poems on child labour by M. Mujeeb and M. Dixit and held a trial for a child labour offender in a drama.
+With their capacities on full display, CPCs from Pakyi, Akonkye, Saakrom and Kwankyeabo engaged stakeholders present with recitals on child work, child rights and responsibilities, role played poems on child labour by M. Mujeeb and M. Dixit and held a drama.

 The children took over the stage and led the activity as they made the adults present realize that they have knowledge about child labour because they are the victims of this social disease.